Little Fighter 2

 The game supports up to 4 human players on one computer and a total of 8 characters using online play or computer-controlled opponents.
 Characters are controlled using the keyboard or a gamepad.
 All keys can be custom set via a configuration menu.

 The game has a commercially released sequel, Little Fighter Online.
 In 2008, in celebration of Little Fighter 2s tenth anniversary, version 2.0 was released.
 The update fixed minor bugs and added a gameplay recording feature, a new stage called 'Survival', a browser toolbar and ads being displayed while the game is being loaded.
 Version 2.0a was released in late 2009, with only a bug fix.
+In 2025, a commercial update Little Fighter 2 Remastered was released.